shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 See it in browser: `https://www.shoutem.com/builder?id=141231234123`
 ```

 Go to `Extensions` tab in [Shoutem builder](/docs/coming-soon).
-You'll see that extensions is installed on your application.
+You'll see that extension is installed on your application.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-tab-extension.png'/>